qxj/jqian/emacsconf/README.md

 - M-| xclip, in linux
 - M-| pbcopy, in Mac OSX

+### Get output of external command in the buffer
+`shell-command` execute command and insert output to buffer
+- C-u M-! df RET

+`shell-command-on-region` execute command on region, and replace region with output
+- C-u M-| xmllint --format - RET

 ### Quickly deal with symbols at point
 #### isearch
 Yank: